 Approach Considerations

-In neonates, pulse oximetry is performed preductally (typically in the right arm) and postductally (typically in a lower extremity).
-Oxygen saturation may be lower in the legs (postductal circulation) because of right-to-left shunting at the level of the ductus arteriosus.
+In neonates within 24 hours after birth, pulse oximetry is routinely performed as a predischarge screening to rule out congenital heart disease and measured preductally (right arm) and postductally (lower extremity).
+Oxygen saturation may be lower in the legs (postductal circulation) because of right-to-left shunting at the level of the ductus arteriosus if patent.

 The evaluation for sepsis in infants presenting with shock includes blood, urine, and cerebrospinal fluid (CSF) cultures.

-Echocardiography is the diagnostic procedure of choice.
+Echocardiography is the diagnostic procedure of choice in all ages.
 In certain circumstances, exercise stress testing, cardiac catheterization, or both may be indicated.

 Go to Imaging in Aortic Stenosis for more complete information on this topic.